platonvin/platonvin.github.io/sources/articles/my_experience_with_rust.md

 there are many "language features".
 You are not gonna know about them since the only place they are mentioned is "Unstable features - The rustdoc book".
 Googling "all rust features" will not land you there btw

 80% of public Rust is for web, but web people do not bother telling you about that right away.
-They also have a very special measure of perfomance
+They also have a very special measure of performance

 there is nalgebra.
 And glam.
 And vek.
 And some custom solution somewhere.
 Linear algebra vectors map closely to hw.
 But we do not have builtin types for them somehow?? - oh but not every CPU has SIMD - yes they do, even your browser like requires at least SSE4 to run.
 And we had floats before ieee754.
 Imagine if every Rust crate implemented floats manually.
 There would be floats with usize, with u32, with different endians, and some would be generic over this, some would be generated in build script while others generate in proc/declarative macro, or are written manually.
 Some would do inline assembly, some would be purely safe, ...
 Imagine that hell.
 That is what is going on with vectors
 Its also pain to do as u32 as usize as u64 all the time...
-Serialize as u32, usize for perfomance, u64 for GAPI
+Serialize as u32, usize for performance, u64 for GAPI

 Rust build system is truly easy to start and requires only a few lines for most features...
 It is, however, one of the most complicated build systems out there.
 Go read a book (or 10) on Cargo (from capital letter, since... f you, Cargo developers just like Cargo.toml) quote from hn: `cargo is pretty straightforward for 95% of the cases, inconvenient for 3% of the cases, too limited for 1% of the cases, and extremely frustrating for the remaining cases`

 1001 features:
-design by commetee is really powerful.
-But only when language sparks joy and people DO want to be commetee and design a language
+design by committee is really powerful.
+But only when language sparks joy and people DO want to be committee and design a language

-proc macros are less readable then declarative macros (since syntax for pasted words is same as code that pastes them you cant immideately see the difference.
+proc macros are less readable then declarative macros (since syntax for pasted words is same as code that pastes them you cant immediately see the difference.
 Fixable by changing code that colors it in my editor, but...)

 containers are fast.